isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 title: Module's Selected Major Components
 ---

-# Module's Selected Major Components
-Environmental Monitoring Subsystem

-The following sections describe the selected major components necessary for the Environmental Monitoring Subsystem.
+The following sections describe the selected major components needed for the Environmental Monitoring Subsystem.

 This subsystem:

-- Operates entirely at **3.3V**
+- Operates entirely at 3.3V with a 9V source
 - Measures gas concentration, temperature, humidity, light intensity, and barometric pressure
-- Communicates sensor data digitally and/or analog to a microcontroller
+- Communicates sensor data digitally and analog to a microcontroller
 - Sends processed data to teammate boards via a 2×4 ribbon connector
-- Uses surface mount components per EGR 314 requirements
+- all sensors are surface mount components

 # Power Management